idarshanpatil/Sales_Analysis_Dashboard/README.md

-🚀 Sales_Analysis_Dashboard 📊

-🔍 Project Overview: An interactive Sales Analysis Dashboard built with Power BI that provides comprehensive insights into sales performance, revenue trends, and business growth metrics.
-This dashboard leverages advanced visualizations and filtering techniques to help stakeholders make data-driven decisions.

-🎯 Key Features:

-📈 Dynamic data visualizations: Bar charts, Pie charts, Maps, and more. 📊 Real-time data filtering and analysis using Power BI. 🌍 Geographic sales insights with interactive maps. 📅 Time-based trends and performance tracking. 📂 Integration of multiple data sources for comprehensive analysis. 🔧 Tools Used:
+🚀 Sales Analysis Dashboard Project

+I created an interactive Sales Analysis Dashboard using Power BI to help visualize and understand overall sales performance.
+The dashboard combines data from different sources and shows clear insights into revenue, profit, and sales trends.

+Main Highlights:

+Designed visuals like bar charts, pie charts, line graphs, and a map to break down sales by segment, payment mode, ship mode, and product category.

+Built KPI cards to track key metrics, including total sales (1.57M), quantity sold (22K), and total profit (175K).

+Added time-based analysis to compare sales and profit across months and years.

+Integrated a map view to see profit distribution by state across North America.

+Implemented filters for different quarters so users can focus on specific time periods.

-Power BI 🛠️ SQL for data manipulation 🗃️ Advanced DAX calculations 📐
+Used SQL for data preparation and DAX formulas for calculations and measures.

+This dashboard helps teams easily spot trends, see which categories and regions are performing best, and make better business decisions based on data.

+If you’d like, I can tweak this further to fit a resume, LinkedIn summary, or project report—just let me know!

+Is this conversation helpful so far?

+Ask ChatGPT